What is happening?

 Eden

-Heggerty sessions- Whole class daily
+Heggerty sessions- Whole class daily, covers phonological awareness skills.

-iDeal Literacy- Small groups daily
+iDeal Literacy- Small groups daily, whole class spelling.

-Library- Every Wednesday with year 7/8s buddies reading to students
+Library- Every Wednesday with year 7/8s buddies reading to students.

 Big Book- Everyday focusses = What makes a title page, predicting, summarizing and punctuation.